Chapter 13: Brody

 The publisher of Brody was originally the American Type Founders (ATF), and the designer was Harold Broderson.
 At the time, Broderson worked for ATF.
 He designed the font in 1953, just past the first half of the twentieth century when the world saw big changes in typefaces.

 Today, Brody is in the Linotype Library.
-Linotype has the font tagged with a number of different classifications.
-This includes retro, decorative, handmade, old-fashioned and brush classes.
+Linotype has it tagged with a number of different classifications.
+This includes retro, decorative, handmade, old-fashioned, and brush classes.
 Some font repositories classify Brody as handwritten, while others classify it as script or graffiti.
 It certainly could be used for any of these looks.

 Mechanics of Brody

-The brush-looking script is much like the show card lettering styles, a popular look in the early 1900s.
-If one took a flat lettering paint brush and sketched out the letters, they would appear similar to Brody font.
+The brush-looking script is much like the show card lettering style, a popular look in the early 1900s.
+If one took a flat lettering paintbrush and sketched out the letters, they would appear similar to Brody font.
+It’s actually very similar to how calligraphy looks.

 The footprint is fairly wide and short because of the heavy strokes of the letters, and the pitch is not monospaced.
 The look is almost cursive with some serifs — lowercase letters connect to each other, just as with cursive writing.
 Brody supports as many as 69 different languages and supports OpenType features.